MUSIC COPYRIGHT LAWS: Licences, Royalties, Resources and References.

 Advice about securing permission to avoid copywrite violations.

-labels who have earned royalties from having their music streamed.
+to artists and labels who have earned royalties from having their

 company.